How to get the best deal on hotel booking sites

-Five-star advice for finding the best hotel deal, online or direct.
+Five-star advice for finding great rates, online or direct.

 Looking for a bargain rate?